 Santa Elena Cloud Forest Reserve opened in 1972, protecting 764 acres of cloud forest.
 It’s run by the School Board of the Santa Elena Technical Professional High School, one of the first communities to maintain it’s own private reserve in Costa Rica.
 It’s slightly higher in elevation but the change is noticeable, it’s considerably wetter and cloudier than its sister Monteverde Cloud Forest Biological Reserve.

-Santa Elena Cloud Forest Reserve is 7 kilometers from Santa Elena town.
+Santa Elena Cloud Forest Reserve is 7 kilometers (4.34 miles) from Santa Elena town.
 Signage is excellent and it will take you up past Selvatura Park and Sky Trek (meaning those two ziplines actually go over and through the cloud forest).
 Road is bumpy but not too bad.

 There is a large parking lot and the main entrance has restrooms, cafeteria and souvenir store.

 It is open every day from 7 AM to 4 PM, tickets cost $16 USD for foreign adults, $9 USD per student and $7 USD per children.

 The trails in the Santa Elena Cloud Forst Reserve are much longer than the Monteverde Cloud Forest Reserve.
-They range from .3 miles to 3 miles (.48 kilometers to 4.8 kilometers and will take most of the day if you want to walk a couple of them.
+They range from .3 miles to 3 miles (.48 kilometers to 4.8 kilometers).

 Here is a map of the trails.